epilot-dev/terraform-provider-epilot-schema/docs/resources/schema_capability.md

 Note: Empty or invalid expression have no effect on the field visibility.
 - `repeatable` (Boolean)
 - `required` (Boolean) Default: false
-- `reverse_attributes` (Map of String) Map of schema slug to target relation attribute
-- `search_placeholder` (String) Optional placeholder text for the relation search input.
-The translated value for search_placeholder is used, if found else the string is used as is.
 - `settings_flag` (Attributes List) This attribute should only be active when one of the provided settings have the correct value (see [below for nested schema](#nestedatt--attributes--repeatable_attribute--settings_flag))
 - `show_in_table` (Boolean) Render as a column in table views.
 When defined, overrides `hidden`
 - `sortable` (Boolean) Allow sorting by this attribute in table views if `show_in_table` is true.
 Default: true